Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 Inside the cave

 The caves are a popular destination for spelunkers and cavers from all over the world.
-Along with touring the cave system, there are miles of surface hiking trails, a bat flight program, and a night sky program.
+In addition to touring the cave system, there are miles of surface hiking trails, a bat flight program, and a night sky program.

 Explore the Caverns